Do You Know Where Your Export Controlled Technical Data Is?

-Only when your company fully appreciates the forward transfers made by others, can your company be fully compliant with the ITAR and EAR.
+Only when your company fully appreciates the electronics transfers made by others of your company IP, can your company be fully compliant with the ITAR and EAR.

 This article does not address the separate Defense Federal Acquisition Regulations Cybersecurity obligations, DFARS 252.204-7000 and 252.204.7012 and the NIST SP 800-171.
 Refer to our article by Keil Ritterpusch on this subject.